boo62/boo62.github.io/blog/successful-full-plate-independent-fit/index.rst

 Outline
 -------

-In a previous blog post I did not recover good fits of competition model simulations with zero nutrient diffusion constant kn (equivlalent to the indepenent model).
+In a previous blog post I did not recover good fits of full plate competition model simulations with zero nutrient diffusion constant kn (equivlalent to the indepenent model).
 This was worrying when fitting the independent model.
 I had not realised that minimization was stopping early due to a limit on the maximum number of function evaluations.
 Here I show that, with better stopping criteria, the independent model can be fit to the simulation data.
-Data was simulated for 21 equally space timepoints which is comparable to experiment.
+Data was simulated for 21 equally space timepoints which is comparable experimental timepoints.

 Results
 -------